cerner/terra-framework/packages/terra-date-picker/docs/README.md

 ### Controlled Date Picker

 In a controlled date picker, the consumer is responsible for managing the state of the date value.
 The date picker does not manage any of state internally.
-This mode give the consumer the flexibility to update the date value as needed.
-A controlled date picker can be composed by setting the `value` prop with a ISO date value.
-A handler is needed for both `onChange` and `onChangeRaw` to be notified when date selection and input change are made so the state can be updated.
+This mode gives the consumer the flexibility to update the date value as needed.
+A controlled date picker can be composed by setting the `value` prop with an ISO date value.
+A handler is needed for both `onChange` and `onChangeRaw` to be notified when date selection or input change is made so the state can be updated.
 If both `value` and `selectedDate` are set, then `selectedDate` will have no effect.
 See the Default Component example below for implementation details.

 ## Getting Started